smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 The architect's stylus moved across the papyrus with sudden, urgent precision.
 "We need to show him modifications - improvements to contain a beast that's grown stronger since the last tribute.
 New chambers to replace the ones it destroyed during its last frenzy.
 Passages that account for its learning, its adaptation."

 As Daedalus worked, Sisyphus found himself studying the man's profile.
 The desperate energy in his movements wasn't mere professional pride - it was the frantic calculation of a man balancing invisible weights.
 Each line he drew seemed to cost him something irreplaceable.

-"Why are you here, Daedalus?"
-Sisyphus asked quietly.
-"Really?
-What hold does Minos have over you?"

-Daedalus's stylus stopped.
-His free hand moved to his chest, an unconscious gesture, fingers pressing against something round and metal underneath his tunic.
-"Everyone serves something, Sisyphus."
-His expression was carefully empty.
-"We all have something we can't afford to lose."
-Another clear dismissal.

 Sisyphus reached for the bread, noting how the liquid in his cup trembled with each distant vibration through the stone, rhythmic and wrong, like a pulse through veins that shouldn't exist.
 Three beats, pause, two beats.
 The same pattern as the Captain's fingers on his pommel.
 The same pattern as the floor's vibration when he'd entered.
 The fortress itself was becoming alive, learning to breathe in harmony with the thing it held.